 Our transaction coordinator will contact you about the best time to close, and she will schedule and confirm the closing date and time.

-NOTE: Depending on your loan, you might be surprised when your lender re-confirms your employment the day of or before closing.
+NOTE: Depending on your loan, your lender might re-confirm your employment the day of or before closing.

 - Once you receive your closing confirmation email, we recommend you: